 Here are the top 5 ways to build your email list

 1. Create a lead magnet.

 And not just any lead magnet.
 Your lead magnet should be targeted to your ideal customer.
 It should be in a format that they like to consume and should solve a unique problem for them.
 It should have a killer name that converts.
-Like ‘Do You Have What It Takes To Be A 7 Figure Business Queen (or King)?’
+Like The A to Z Marketing Checklist for Your Coaches and Course Creators.

 And most importantly, it should be provided free in exchange for their email.
 An incentive, so to speak, is to get people signed up and join your email list.
 Here’s how you can create a lead magnet that cuts through the noise and compels readers to opt-in.

 Once you have that in place, you need to promote it by showing up and sharing your expertise.

 2. Build your email list with paid advertising